How long are the programs?

-In most programs, students can earn a certificate of completion in approximately 7 months, or an associate of science degree in about 14 months.
+In most programs, students can earn a certificate of completion in as few as 9 months, or an associate of science degree in as few as 14 months.
 This is a short-term investment that gives our graduates a long-term career advantage.

-SJVC offers more than 20 highly specialized, short-term career education programs on 13 campuses located throughout California — in addition to an online division.
-You can earn your associate of science degree or certificate in a wide variety of medical, business and technical programs.
+SJVC offers more than 20 highly specialized, short-term career education programs on 15 campuses located throughout California — in addition to an online division.
+You can earn your associate of science degree or certificate in a wide variety of medical, dental, business, industrial and trades programs.
 Our programs offer the right balance of hands-on training and classroom instruction to prepare you for success in your chosen career.

 Start dates for specific programs vary by campus, but classes begin year-round.
 Contact your local campus or our online division to find out when your chosen program begins — the best time to start is now!

 SJVC’s ground campuses offer morning, afternoon or evening classes for many programs.
 Students in online programs learn from and communicate with their instructors on a flexible schedule.
 When you meet with your Admissions Representative, they can give you specific information on the programs and campus you’re most interested in.